Dilli Haat

+Visitors can enjoy live music, dance performances, and art exhibitions that represent the various states of India.

 History

-Dilli Haat was established jointly by Delhi Tourism (DTDC), Government of Delhi and NDMC, D.C.
+Dilli Haat was established jointly by Delhi Tourism (DTTDC), Government of Delhi and NDMC, D.C.
 (Handicrafts) and D.C.
 (Handlooms), Ministry of Textiles and Ministry of Tourism, Govt. of India and opened in March 1994.
 Around 2003, this market became fully wheelchair-accessible, including an accessible bathroom.
 Delhi's second Dilli Haat, the Dilli Haat, Pitampura, also was developed by DTTDC in Pitampura, close to Pitampura TV Tower and spread over 7.2 hectares, was opened in April 2008.
 More Dilli Haats are set to be created in other parts of Delhi with the third having been opened in Janakpuri in August 2013.

-Over the years, Dilli Haat became a venue of crafts, music, dance and cultural festivals, for example India's first comic convention, Comic Con India was organized at Dilli Haat, INA, in February 2011.
+Over the years, Dilli Haat became a venue of crafts, music, dance and cultural festivals, for example India's first comic convention, Comic Con India was organised at Dilli Haat, INA, in February 2011.

 Accessibility

-Dilli Haat, INA Market is accessed through Dilli Haat - INA underground station of Delhi Metro, which opened in 2010; while Dilli Haat, Pitampura is serviced by Netaji Subhash Place Metro Station.
+Dilli Haat, INA Market is accessed through INA underground station of Delhi Metro, which opened in 2010; while Dilli Haat, Pitampura is serviced by Netaji Subhash Place Metro Station.
+Dilli Haat, Janakpuri is serviced by Janakpuri East metro station.

-Entrance

-Dilli Haat INA is open 10:30 to 22:00, seven days a week.
-The entrance fee for Indian nationals is Rs.
-30 for adults, Rs.20 for children under 12 years of age.
-Foreigners are charged Rs.
-100.